If you live with a caregiver or home aide, here are a few financial benefits you may not know about.

 🎀 You may qualify for funding to pay your caregiver

-If your disabling condition is severe (“nursing home level of need”) and a friend, loved one, or family member is already providing personal care for you in your home, the state may be able to pay this person a small salary for the care they are giving you.
-In most states, it cannot be a spouse.
+If a friend, loved one, or family member is assisting you with personal care, the state may be able to pay this person a small salary for the care they are giving you.
+In most states, this program is only for people who need help with personal care (bathing, feeding, dressing, etc).
+However, in California, people can qualify even if they have less care needs.
 Learn more about Home Care Waiver Program

-🎀 You may qualify for state home care
+🎀 You may qualify for state home aides

-If you are in need of care and would like to see if there are any programs in your area that you are eligible for: How to Get a Caregiver.
+If you do are in need of care and would like to see if there are any programs in your area that you are eligible for: How to Get a Caregiver.
+This can provide respite for your current caregiver.

 🎀 Your caregiver may not have to pay taxes